 The course is done in intensive format covering one or two days.
 Longer versions can be developed on request.
 About 60% of class time is in interactive exercises, while most of the rest consists of group discussion based on the results of the interactive work.

 For tabulations of recent exit questionnaires, showing the overall evaluation of the course, see here.

 “Jarrett Walker’s two day transit network design class explores the intricacy of designing transit networks, touching on elements ranging from maximizing the utility of a strained, underfunded bus system to planning high capacity bus and rail lines.
 This is the kind of modern design that transit agencies should be using to attract new ridership.” – Mike Cechvala

 “The actual design of the games was fascinating and would be a very useful exercise for any transit system to employ in a variety of situations.” — Christopher MacKechnie, publictransport.about.com

 “One of the most useful and practical transit planning courses I’ve come across, and thoroughly enjoyable too.” – Stuart Johns, Queensland Dept. of Transport and Main Roads (Australia)

 See here for advice on how you can help bring the course to your city, and also about how organizations can sponsor or co-sponsor the course.

-- Simon Fraser University.
+Simon Fraser University.
 Surrey, British Columbia.
-Two-day session marketed to the public as part of City Program (continuing education).
-June 2011.
+Two-day session for the public as part of City Program (continuing education), June 2011.

-- Licensed Professional Planners Association of Nova Scotia, in association with Halifax Regional Municipality and Dalhousie University.
-Halifax, Nova Scotia.
-One-day session marketed to mainly to municipal planning staffs.
-June 2011.
+Licensed Professional Planners Association of Nova Scotia, in association with Halifax Regional Municipality and Dalhousie University.
+One-day session for municipal planning staffs in June 2011.